vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 Use the `--name` parameter and specify a new name for the volume attachment.

-Specify`--auto-delete true` to automatically delete the volume when you delete the instance to which it's attached.
+Specify`--auto-delete true` to automatically delete a volume that is attached to an instance, when you delete the instance.

 Example showing details for `Volume Attachment Instance Reference`: